forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 ###### Siroky & Cuffe 2015
-Siroky, David S., and John Cuffe.
-"Lost Autonomy, Nationalism and Separatism."
-Comparative Political Studies 48.1 (2015): 3-34.
+Siroky, David S., and John Cuffe. *Lost Autonomy, Nationalism and Separatism.* Comparative Political Studies 48.1 (2015): 3-34.

 > """In his Second Treatise, John Locke observed that men are unlikely to cause revolutions for trivial reasons.
 This analysis shows that a tangible loss of autonomy is a nontrivial issue, and is robustly associated with separatism."""

 ###### Cederman 2015
-Cederman LE, Hug S, Schädel A, Wucherpfennig J. Territorial autonomy in the shadow of conflict: Too little, too late?.
-American Political Science Review.
+Cederman LE, Hug S, Schädel A, Wucherpfennig J. *Territorial autonomy in the shadow of conflict: Too little, too late?.* American Political Science Review.
 2015 May;109(2):354-70.

 ###### Germann & Sambanis 2021
-Germann M, Sambanis N. Political exclusion, lost autonomy, and escalating conflict over self-determination.
-International Organization.
+Germann M, Sambanis N. *Political exclusion, lost autonomy, and escalating conflict over self-determination.* International Organization.
 2021 Jan;75(1):178-203.